-&lt;sup>51 Although not legal under US law, enslaved people did enter wedlock having undergone wedding ceremonies.
+Although not legal under US law, enslaved people did enter wedlock having undergone wedding ceremonies.
 Their marriages were hence recognized by wider society.
-See West, Chains of Love, chapter one.
+See Emily West, Chains of Love: Slave Couples in Antebellum South Carolina (Urbana and Chicago: University of Illinois Press, 2004), chapter 1.
 Likewise, the marriages between slaves and free people of colour were also recognized by wider society but not by the law.
-See Tera W. Hunter, Bound in Wedlock: Slavery and Free Black Marriage in the Nineteenth Century (Cambridge, Mass.
+See Tera W. Hunter, Bound in Wedlock: Slavery and Free Black Marriage in the Nineteenth Century (Cambridge, MA and London: Harvard University Press, 2017), chapters 1-3.
+This article uses terms such as "marriage" "wedlock" and "intimate relationships" interchangeably when referring to relationships between the enslaved and free people of colour in order to signify respect for the sanctity of their relationships.